MrEleden/mreleden.github.io/about.md

 ## 👨‍💻 Professional Background

-I'm a passionate **Machine Learning Engineer** and **Data Scientist** transforming complex data into actionable insights and building scalable ML solutions.
+I'm a passionate **AI Engineer** and **Data Scientist** transforming complex data into actionable insights and building scalable ML solutions.
 My work spans across various domains including time series forecasting, recommendation systems, and computer vision.

 I specialize in the complete machine learning lifecycle—from problem formulation and data collection to model deployment and monitoring.
 I believe in creating not just accurate models, but practical solutions that deliver real business value.